 Frameless Glass safety is extremely important, and should be discussed between your installer and their client.
 A story broadcast on Today Tonight, which highlighted the need to know the source of your glass for your frameless glass shower, balustrade or pool fence, has triggered many questions from clients intending to have a frameless glass product installed.

-There have been an increasing number of instances whereby toughened glass panels have shattered without warning and this has the potential to cause serious injuries.
+There have been an increasing number of instances where toughened glass panels have shattered without warning, which have the potential to cause serious injuries.
 Click here for a special report from Channel 9’s A Current Affair and The Construction, Forestry Mining and Energy Union (CFMEU).

-Euroglass uses glass from a manufacturer who abide to rigid Australian Standards AS/NZ 2208-1996 and AS/NZ 2080-1996.
-To maintain certification throughout the year, the manufacturer is required to perform a break test on a piece of glass each hour and keep records of the test for random scrutiny by the authorities.
-The data is also available in a permanent database so that accurate records are available if anything happen to a piece of glass in the future.
-Euroglass also holds QBCC License 49953.
+Euroglass Australia uses glass from a manufacturer who abides by the Australian Standards AS/NZ 2208-1996 and AS/NZ 2080-1996.
+To maintain certification throughout the year, the manufacturer is required to perform a break test on a piece of glass each hour, and keep records of the test for random scrutiny by the regulatory authorities.
+The data is available on a permanent database so that accurate records are readily available should anything happen to a piece of glass in the future.
+Euroglass Australia holds a QBCC License 49953.

-Knowing and feeling certain about where the glass is manufactured can give you peace of mind.
+Knowing and feeling certain about where the glass is manufactured will give you peace of mind.

-A great indication to your manufacturer’s glass quality is how long they been operating.
-This shows strength and position in a very regulated market.
+A good indication to your manufacturer’s glass quality is how long the company has been operating.
+This shows strength and position in a strictly regulated market.

-There are always going to be developers and builders who may need to stick to a limited budget so as a consumer this is something you should definitely ask questions about.
-Euroglass Australia has been in business since 1989 and the company prides themselves on manufacturing and supplying Australian Glass, which follows strict Australian Glass Standards for all its residential and commercial projects.
+There are always going to be developers and builders who may need to stick to a limited budget, so as a consumer this is something you need to question.
+Euroglass Australia has been in business since 1989 and the company prides itself on manufacturing and supplying Australian glass which follows strict Australian Glass Standards for all its residential and commercial projects.